xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 ![Q100vsQ200_resource-writeup.png]({{site.baseurl}}/images/Q100vsQ200_resource-writeup.png){: .align-center}

 ## Hardware resources at high level
-Fundamentally, silicon One ASIC is built with 6 slices where each slice has a set of parallel processing engines for different packet processing functionalities like: IFG - provisions MAC-orts, RxPP – receive packet processor, TxPP- Transmit packet processor and Traffic Manager - VOQs, schedulers.
+Fundamentally, silicon One ASIC is built with 6 slices where each slice has a set of parallel processing engines for different packet processing functionalities like: IFG - provisions MAC-ports, RxPP – receive packet processor, TxPP- Transmit packet processor and Traffic Manager - VOQs, schedulers.

 And number of slices can differ between different ASIC variants keeping fundamental architecture intact.